myun2ext/toys2/README.md

 ### How to Startup?

-1. Clone by git, to your home directory
+1. Git clone to your home directory

 ```
 $ cd